unicitynetwork/java-state-transition-sdk/README.md

 ## Support

-For issues and feature requests, please use the [GitHub issue tracker](https://github.com/unicity/java-state-transition-sdk/issues).
+For issues and feature requests, please use the [GitHub issue tracker](https://github.com/unicitynetwork/java-state-transition-sdk/issues).

-For questions about the Unicity network, visit [unicity.network](https://unicity.network).
+For questions about the Unicity Labs, visit [unicity-labs.com](https://unicity-labs.com).

 ## Acknowledgments